Watch John Chow on the latest episode of MarketLeverageTV!

-Time For Another Wordpress Upgrade
+Time For Another WordPress Upgrade

-Barely 10 days after the release of Wordpress 2.0.6, Wordpress has upgraded it with version 2.0.7.
+Barely 10 days after the release of WordPress 2.0.6, WordPress has upgraded it with version 2.0.7.
 It is recommended that everyone upgrade to this latest version.

 Recently a bug in certain versions of PHP came to our attention that could cause a security vulnerability in your blog.
 We’re able to work around it fairly easily, so we’ve decided to release 2.0.7 to fix the PHP security problem and the Feedburner issue that was in 2.0.6.
 It is recommended that everyone running WordPress 2.0.6 or lower upgrade to this new version.